MG Software.

 What is Clean Code? - Explanation & Meaning

-Clean code is code that is easy to read, understand, and maintain.
-The concept, popularized by Robert C. Martin (Uncle Bob), states that code should not only work but also clearly communicate what it does, so other developers (and your future self) can effortlessly modify it.
+Clean code is code that is easy to read, understand, and maintain, regardless of who originally wrote it.
+The concept, popularized by Robert C. Martin (Uncle Bob) in his 2008 book of the same name, holds that code must not only function correctly but also clearly communicate what it does.
+Other developers, and your future self, should be able to modify it effortlessly without first spending hours deciphering the intent behind cryptic variable names or deeply nested conditional logic.

-• A function named "calculateMonthlyRevenue(orders, taxRate)" instead of "calc(d, t)", so every developer immediately understands what the function does without reading the implementation.
+• A function named "calculateMonthlyRevenue(orders, taxRate)" instead of "calc(d, t)", so every developer immediately understands what the function does without reading the implementation or searching for comments.

-• A class solely responsible for sending emails (Single Responsibility) instead of a "God class" that sends emails, generates PDFs, and executes database queries.
+• A class solely responsible for sending emails (Single Responsibility) instead of a "God class" that sends emails, generates PDFs, runs database queries, and manages configuration in the same file.

-• A codebase where linting and formatting are automatically enforced in the CI/CD pipeline, ensuring all code is consistent regardless of which developer wrote it.
+• A codebase where linting and formatting are automatically enforced in the CI/CD pipeline, ensuring all code is consistent regardless of which developer wrote it and preventing merge conflicts caused by style differences.

 Related terms